brainstormforce/coming-soon-mode-by-spectra/readme.md

 **Tested up to:** 1.0
 **Requires PHP:** 5.6

-Coming Soon Mode By Spectra is a Light-weight dedicated plugin for activating Coming Soon or Maintananec mode on your website.
+Coming Soon Mode By Spectra is a Lightweight dedicated plugin for activating Coming Soon or Maintenance mode on your website.

 ## Description ##

-Coming Soon Mode By Spectra is standalone dedicated plugin for applying Coming soon mode and maintaence mode on your website without installing and other plugin and without interfaring with code.So Make your website inaccessible to the public with our simple and easy to use Coming soon mode.
-It is very lightweight (less than 5KB on frontend side) speed.
-Plugin UI is extremly clean and looks professional.
+Coming Soon Mode By Spectra is a standalone dedicated plugin for applying Coming soon mode and maintenance mode on your website without installing any other plugin or interfering with code.
+So Make your website inaccessible to the public with our simple and easy-to-use Coming soon mode.
+It is a very lightweight (less than 5KB on the frontend side) speed.
+Plugin UI is extremely clean and looks professional.

 ## Installation ##